planningcenter/api-docs/source/includes/_people.md

 --------- | ----- | -----------
 offset | _integer_ | get results from given offset
 per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)
+order | name | prefix with a hyphen (-name) to reverse the order order | international | prefix with a hyphen (-international) to reverse the order